TanStack/table/docs/api/useGroupBy.md

   - If the row is a materialized group row, this property is the array of materialized subRows that were grouped inside of this row.
 - `depth: Int`
   - If the row is a materialized group row, this is the grouping depth at which this row was created.
-- `path: Array<String|Int>`
+- `id: String`
-  - Similar to normal `Row` objects, materialized grouping rows also have a path array.
-The keys inside it though are not integers like nested normal rows though.
-Since they are not rows that can be traced back to an original data row, they are given a unique path based on their `groupByVal`
+  - The unique ID for this row.
+  - This ID is unique across all rows, including sub rows
+  - Derived from the `getRowId` function, which defaults to chaining parent IDs and joining with a `.`
-  - If a row is a grouping row, it will have a path like `['Single']` or `['Complicated', 'Anderson']`, where `Single`, `Complicated`, and `Anderson` would all be derived from their row's `groupByVal`.
+  - If a row is a materialized grouping row, it will have an ID in the format of `columnId:groupByVal`.
 - `isAggregated: Bool`
   - Will be `true` if the row is an aggregated row